cue-lang/cuelang.org/content/docs/concept/how-cue-works-with-openapi/en.md

 ability to round-trip between CUE and OpenAPI's data schema subset acts as a useful bridge between their two worlds.

-## Reading and writing OpenAPI with the `cue` command
+## Using OpenAPI with the `cue` command

-The `cue` command can convert CUE schemas into OpenAPI's `components.schemas`.
+The `cue` command can convert constraints back and forth between CUE and OpenAPI, and can use OpenAPI constraints directly, without conversion.

-CUE files can be converted into OpenAPI so long as they only specify definitions and metadata (`info`, `$version`, etc) at their top-level.
+CUE constraints can be converted into OpenAPI's `components.schemas` namespace so long as the top-level constraints are specified using only CUE definitions.
+Optional fields such as OpenAPI's `info` and `$version` metadata are also converted.

+When producing CUE from OpenAPI schemas, constraints stored in OpenAPI's `components.schemas` namespace are converted into CUE's more expressive and flexible form.
+This namespace is also treated as the source of truth when an OpenAPI schema is used directly by the `cue` command, without explicit conversion to CUE.

 Let's start with a trivial CUE schema that we want to convert to OpenAPI: